Developing a marketing plan

 Analyzing the impact of your marketing can help you make decisions about future marketing initiatives and prevent you from wasting time or money on marketing that doesn't work.
 You might realize a problem with your message, or decide that a marketing channel isn't a good fit for your store.

 During a promotion or marketing campaign, keep track of progress by breaking your goal into milestones.
 For example, if you're trying to increase the traffic in your store by 500 new visits in a month, then you might want to divide that by each day or week to keep track of progress.
 If your store seems on track to meet or exceed a goal, then you could consider expanding your marketing or adding another goal.
-If your store is not meeting the milestones, then you might be able to make changes to improve results before the end of the campaign.
+If your store isn't meeting the milestones, then you might be able to make changes to improve results before the end of the campaign.

 At the end of a promotion or marketing campaign, you should analyze the results.
 You can look for patterns in store traffic and product sales.
 If you were keeping track of your progress during a campaign or promotion and made changes, then you can analyze the impact of each change.